-We will retreat again at the Hopscotch House in Prospect, KY on Saturday, October 10—all day—with an overnight option on Saturday night.
+We will retreat again at the Hopscotch House on Saturday, October 10—all day—with an overnight option on Saturday night.
 Cost is $20 including one boxed dinner (no potluck).
 WWW will provide individually wrapped snacks and each participant will bring a sack lunch.
 We can accommodate a maximum of ten persons for the day and five persons overnight.

 Of course, we will comply with health department guidelines, masks on inside except when eating o reading our work aloud (in the early evening,) spaced at a minimum six-foot distance.
 We will bring our own sack lunches.

 The October weather should enable us to spend a lot of time outside on the back deck and walking the lane, the fields, the labyrinth.
 Sigh!